nkhil/understanding-node/README.md

 An event is something that has happened in an app that you can respond to.

-In node, we can talk about 2 different kinf of events:
+In node, we can talk about 2 different kinds of events:

 **System events**
 (comes from the C++ core) that deals with events coming from the computer system.
 For eg: 'finished reading a file', 'file is open', 'data received from the internet' etc.